project-march/ProjectMarch/doc/development/testing.rst

 Writing python unit tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 As an example we will create tests for the function ``Multiply.py`` that is located in this repository.
-Tests are also always located in the ``test/`` directory.
+Tests are always located in the ``test/`` directory.
 We will first start by writing our test.
 So create the ``MultiplyTest.py`` file to your ``test/`` directory and fill it with the following contents.